skonves/github-metrics/README.md

 ### Tests
 Mocha is currently used for example tests, although any other framework could be swapped in.
 Babel runs against the `/tests` folder and outputs to `/.compiled/tests`.
 If you would like to replace mocha, you will need to replace the code in `/tests` and update the npm `test` script.
 You will also need to update the `Launch Tests` configuration in `/.vscode/launch.json` if you want to continue supporting test debugging.

-## Using this code
-The easiest way that I have found to start a new project with this repo is to:

-1. Clone the repo
-1. Remove the `/.git` folder
-1. Run `git init`
-1. ???
-1. Profit

-FWIW, I have given up merging changes from this repo back into derived projects which is why I recommend blowing away and re-initializing the repo.
-Manually adding changes back into derived projects has been a "less correct" yet much more practical approach.
-YMMV.

-Technically, this project is released under the MIT license which allows you to "use, copy, modify, merge, ..." this project regardless of what you do with the `/.git` folder.
-But if you do recreate the repo, if nothing else, I would appreciate a link back to this repo.
-Thanks!